 GeneCards Summary for EYA4 Gene

 EYA4 (EYA Transcriptional Coactivator And Phosphatase 4) is a Protein Coding gene.
-Diseases associated with EYA4 include deafness, autosomal dominant 10 and cardiomyopathy, dilated, 1j.
+Diseases associated with EYA4 include Cardiomyopathy, Dilated, 1J and Deafness, Autosomal Dominant 10.
 Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
-GO annotations related to this gene include protein tyrosine phosphatase activity.
+Gene Ontology (GO) annotations related to this gene include protein tyrosine phosphatase activity.
 An important paralog of this gene is EYA1.

 UniProtKB/Swiss-Prot for EYA4 Gene

 Tyrosine phosphatase that specifically dephosphorylates Tyr-142 of histone H2AX (H2AXY142ph).
 Tyr-142 phosphorylation of histone H2AX plays a central role in DNA repair and acts as a mark that distinguishes between apoptotic and repair responses to genotoxic stress.
 Promotes efficient DNA repair by dephosphorylating H2AX, promoting the recruitment of DNA repair complexes containing MDC1.
 Its function as histone phosphatase probably explains its role in transcription regulation during organogenesis.
 May be involved in development of the eye (By similarity).